sonic-mate/Portfolio/README.md

 </p>

 ### About
 Mars Wars is play-to-earn NFT game on Polygon blockchain.
 There are two parties in the game: the beasts and the aliens.
 These two parties are at war with each other.
 Each one has 25 unique characters, and each has different abilities.
-I was solo blockchain developer at this project.

 ### I developed
 - NFT generation script